 - Staffing commitment

-- o staff position
+- staff position

 - o number of hours

 - o hourly (fully burdened) rate

-- o total cost
+- total cost

 - New signal system investment

 - o cost of any signal system investment

 - o benefit to project

 OCTA staff will review in detail the presented in-kind match by local agency for reasonableness.
-Match must be made after funding agreements with OCTA are executed.
 Additional requirements on in-kind match as part of the upcoming call are provided in Section 8.2.